oscarpedrero/BloodyRewards/README.md

 <details>
 <summary>Changelog</summary>

+`1.0.10`
+- Added option for maximum number of deaths in pvp of the same player.
+This parameter defines how many times you can kill the same player in 24 hours.
+- Added cooldown option that a player will receive when they exceed the established daily death limit for the same player.

 `1.0.9`
 - Fixed all normal reward system bugs
-- Fixed the error in the virtual reward system that always dropped the item on the ground instead of adding it to the inventory
+- Fixed the error in the normal reward system that always dropped the item on the ground instead of adding it to the inventory

 `1.0.8`
 - Fixed all virtual reward system bugs